Using Custom Domains to Brand Central Authorization Servers

 - A full list of features supporting the use of custom domains is available in the feature section of our custom domains document.
 New features, such as enterprise connections, will be added to the list as they become available.
 Keep an eye on that space!

 How It Works

-[your-account].auth0.comdomain will continue to work.
-Keep in mind that when you migrate applications to your custom domain, users will have to log in again since existing sessions will no longer be valid.
+[your-account].auth0.com domain will continue to work.
+After migration to your custom domain is complete, users will have to log in again since existing sessions will no longer be valid.

 Using Custom Domains with Auth0

 Atlassian is an early-adoption Auth0 customer using a custom domain.
 Atlassian is consolidating all of their B2B and B2C products under a central authorization provider at id.atlassian.com.